About Us

 Our Trustees

-The current Board of The Educators’ Trust consists of the Chair and seven Trustees.
-The Trust Board is serviced by an Honorary Secretary, who is an educational and charity lawyer, an Honorary Treasurer and a Financial Administrator.
+The current Board of The Educators’ Trust consists of the Chair and ten Trustees.
+The Trust Board is serviced by an Honorary Secretary, an Honorary Treasurer and a Financial Administrator.

 The Trustees have three main responsibilities: